AB20CS/mySystemStats/README.md

 I iterated through `argv` to get access to the command line arguments entered by the user.
 Since some flags have a `=` sign in the middle, I used `strtok()` from `string.h` to split each argument at `=`.
 This way, we can read the flag name and the value inputted (if applicable separately).
 If the the string after the `=` cannot be converted to an integer, an error message will appear and the program will terminate.
 To decide which flags have been inputted by the user, I used `strcmp()` from `string.h` and used boolean variables to store whether or not each flag has been inputted.
 Depending on which combination of flags have been inputted, the program prints the relevant information (through a series of `if`/`else` statements.

 ###### Step 5: Printing the Report
+To ensure that the output is refreshed at every time point, before taking each sample, I saved the position of the cursor using the `\x1b7` escape code.
+After printing out the relevant information using the functions described [below](https://github.com/AB20CS/mySystemStats#function-overview), I used the `\x1b8` escape code to allow for the cursor to return to previously saved position.
+In the next iteration, the previous output is overwritten.
+In this way, the output refreshes at every time point.

 ### Function Overview
 | Function | Description|